yiisoft/yii2/docs/guide/caching-data.md

 Query caching has three global configurable options through [[yii\db\Connection]]:

 * [[yii\db\Connection::enableQueryCache|enableQueryCache]]: whether to turn on or off query caching.
-  It defaults to false.
+  It defaults to true.
 Note that to effectively turn on query caching, you also need to have a valid cache, as specified by [[yii\db\Connection::queryCache|queryCache]].
 * [[yii\db\Connection::queryCacheDuration|queryCacheDuration]]: this represents the number of seconds that a query result can remain valid in the cache.
 You can use 0 to indicate a query result should